 No problem for her getting on the bus.
 I am so glad, it would be very tough to have to force her on.

 She is sporting some new ear molds just in time for school, (we got them the day before).
-She choose pink this time and we got a new mold called the skeleton mold.
-When I was out in Surrey for the three days in the summer I noticed alot of kids having them (molds with "holes" in) so thought we would give them a try this time.
-It's the last free pair, since she has turned five and is not covered under the Early Hearing Program any more.
+She chose pink this time and we got a new mold called the skeleton mold.
+When I was out in Surrey for three days in the summer I noticed a lot of kids having them (molds with "holes" in) so thought we would give them a try this time.
+It's the last free pair since she turned five and is not covered under the Early Hearing Program anymore.

 Thursday, September 9, 2010